 If married to a U.S. citizen, you probably spent two years as a “conditional resident,” then had to submit proof of your real, ongoing marriage (along with Form I-751) in order to become a permanent resident.
 So U.S. Citizenship and Immigration Services (USCIS) has already reverified that your marriage was real.
 But when you apply for citizenship, your divorce might cause USCIS to again examine how real your marriage was.

 When you attend your naturalization interview, the USCIS officer may ask additional questions to double-check.
 The officer may not make a decision on your citizenship that day, but may ask you to first submit additional paperwork proving that your marriage was real.

-For example, you might want to submit the same sorts of documents that you did before, but covering that time period, such as leases or mortgages in both your names, copies of joint bank or credit card statements, and so on.
+If that is indeed what happens, USCIS will be looking in particular for documentation covering the time period beyond your submission of the I-751.
+You might want to submit the same sorts of documents that you did before, but covering the more recent time period, such as leases or mortgages in both your names, copies of joint bank or credit card statements, and so on.

 If you and your husband or wife attended couples counseling before the divorce, a statement from the therapist would be good evidence that you were really trying to make the marriage work.
 And if you happen to have had any children that USCIS doesn’t yet know about, their birth certificates will serve as excellent evidence that your marriage was real.